nesfit/ICS/Lectures/Lecture_02/Lecture.md

 ---
 ## Class
 * The most common of *reference types*
-* Think about it as a *construction plan for an object*
+* Think of it as a *construction plan for an object*
 * **Encapsulates** *data* and *behavior*
   ```C#
   /*internal*/ class Foo